 The London and New York punk scenes fed off each other right from the very start, all of them sprouting at least partially out of that ragged and aggressive proto-punk MC5/Stooges sound coming out of Detroit in the late 1960s and early ’70s.
 Although Corvino and Howlett’s somewhat detail-challenged documentary doesn’t mention this, Death apparently only played a few very poorly received gigs around Detroit before giving up the ghost.
 If there was no record and there were no concerts to spread David Hackney’s musical breakthrough, how come punk started cropping up in cities to the east just after the death of Death?

 The filmmakers are chary about making broad and hard-to-substantiate claims, leaving that for their (blessedly) short roster of celebrity guests.
 The Roots’ Questlove opines that Death got to punk well before the Ramones, for instance, while Kid Rock pops in to proffer the inarguable position that Death is “badass.”

-Like last year’s similarly structured Motor City musical redemption story Searching For Sugar Man, A Band Called Death takes its cue from the modesty and joyfulness of its subjects, letting the glory of the music speak for itself.
-But it's all tinged with more than a hint of tragedy and regret.
-By the time the film gets around to describing the band's rediscovery by a younger generation of garage-rock and early punk vinyl freaks (gobsmacked that they'd never heard of these guys before), the glow feels well-earned, given its high cost.
+Like last year’s similarly structured Motor City musical redemption story, Malik Bendjelloul’s Searching for Sugar Man, A Band Called Death takes its cue from the modesty and joyfulness of its subjects, letting the glory of the music speak for itself.
+But it’s all tinged with more than a hint of tragedy and regret.
+By the time the film gets around to describing the band’s rediscovery by a younger generation of garage-rock and early punk vinyl freaks (gobsmacked that they’d never heard of these guys before), the glow feels well-earned, given its high cost.

 Whatever the truth of the matter, Death lives.